yy502/rpi-central-heating-controller/README.md

 - **2-Switch Relay Module** x1 -- there are many versions of 5V relays that look very similar.
 The cheap ones I initially used does not support 3.3V signal.
 I could make it work with additional transistors and resistors, but that's just too messy.
 So make sure to pick one that supports 3.3V signal (5V for power is okay) to keep the wiring simple and clean.
 You can tell by the extra 4-leg chip on the relay.
 - **RTC Module** x1 -- it's important to keep track of time in case there no network to sync with an NTP server.
 - **DHT22** x1 -- as a backup on-board temperature sensor.
 It will use a remote temperature sensor over WiFi in normal operation.
 Should it fail to contact the WiFi sensor for any reason, e.g. sensor failure, router failure, signal interference, it will use its backup on-board sensor.
-- **0.96" OLED Display Module** -- to display what's going on rather than needing to open a browser to check its status and settings.
 - **Micro USB Cable** x1 and **USB Charger** x1 for power
 - some wires
 - something **non-conductive** to house the controller